20lives/dmote/doc/options.md

 * `rows-above-home`: An integer specifying the amount of keys on the far side of the home row in the column.
 If this parameter is omitted, the effective value will be zero.
 * `rows-below-home`: An integer specifying the amount of keys on the near side of the home row in the column.
 If this parameter is omitted, the effective value will be zero.

+## Section `by-key`

+This section is special.
+It’s nested for all levels of specificity from the global down to a single column-row coordinate pair.

+### Section `parameters`

+This section, and everything in it, can be repeated at several levels: The global, the key cluster, the key column, and finally the individual key.
+Only the most specific option available for each key will be applied.

+#### Section `channel`

+Above each switch mount, there is a channel of negative space for the user’s finger and the keycap to move inside.
+This is only useful in those cases where nearby walls or webbing between mounts on the keyboard would otherwise obstruct movement.

+##### Parameter `height`

+The height in mm of the negative space, starting from the bottom edge of each keycap in its pressed (active) state.

+##### Parameter `top-width`

+The width in mm of the negative space at its top.
+Its width at the bottom is defined by the keycap.

+##### Parameter `margin`

+The width in mm of extra negative space around the edges of a keycap, on all sides.

 ## Section `wrist-rest`